 Everyone has a passion in life.
 But you possess something rare: the drive to turn that passion into a full-time business.
 The leap to self-employment can feel as terrifying as it is exciting, but with the right tools in your kit and a solid foundation beneath you, your passion will propel you to unimaginable heights.
+Here are our tips on how to start a creative business:

 Understand your market.